 In general, healthy magnesium levels from Epsom salt use can help overall bodily inflammation.
 This promotes healthy muscle and nerve function.
 Many athletes use Epsom salt baths for this exact reason.

 Epsom salt is an FDA-approved laxative and is commonly used to naturally relieve constipation.
 When taken internally, Epsom salt acts as a laxative by increasing water in the intestines and cleansing the colon of waste.

 Internal use of Epsom salt can bring about temporary relief from constipation, but like any laxative, it is not meant to be a long-term solution.
 We would recommend soaking in it instead of ingesting it because it can be a very harsh laxative effect.

-Epsom Salt Bath Potential Side Effects
+Potential Epsom Salt Bath Side Effects

-Magnesium in any form, including Epsom salt, must be used with caution in patients with renal failure since it is processed by the kidneys and can reach toxic levels easily in those patients.
+Also, magnesium in any form, including Epsom salt, must be used with caution in patients with renal failure since it is processed by the kidneys and can reach toxic levels easily in those patients.
 Magnesium sulfate is often used to successfully treat eclampsia and pre-eclampsia in pregnant women, but pregnant or nursing women should generally exercise caution and consult their doctors being using Epsom salt.